kavishdevar/aln/README.md

 When you rename the Airpods using the app, you'll need to re-pair it with your phone.
 Currently, user-level apps cannot directly rename a Bluetooth device.
 After re-pairing, your phone will display the updated name!

 #### Noise Control Modes

 - Active Noise Cancellation (ANC): Blocks external sounds using microphones and advanced algorithms for an immersive audio experience; ideal for noisy environments.
 - Transparency Mode: Allows external sounds to blend with audio for situational awareness; best for environments where you need to stay alert.
 - Off Mode: Disables noise control for a natural listening experience, conserving battery in quiet settings.
 - Adaptive Transparency: Dynamically reduces sudden loud noises while maintaining environmental awareness, adjusting seamlessly to fluctuating noise levels.

+> [!IMPORTANT]
+> Due to recent AirPods' firmware upgrades, you must enable `Off listening mode` to switch to `Off`.
+This is because in this mode, louds sounds are not reduced!

 #### Conversational Awareness

 Automatically lowers audio volume and enhances voices when you start speaking, making it easier to engage in conversations without removing your AirPods.

 #### Automatic Ear Detection

 Recognizes when the AirPods are in your ears to automatically play or pause audio and adjust functionality accordingly.

-#### Planned Features
-Quick Tile to toggle Conversational Awareness and to switch Noise Control modes, and Battery Widget (App and AndroidSystemIntelligence)/Notification coming soon!!

 ### Screenshots of the app